A Breakdown of Shiitake Mushroom

 Read on for a delicious recipe to enjoy Shiitake mushrooms!

 - 2 cloves garlic, roughly chopped

 - 3 tablespoons chicken or vegetable broth

 - Salt and pepper, to taste

-- Prepare the Shiitake by removing stems and cutting the mushroom into slices, then chop the garlic cloves.
+- Prepare the Shiitake by removing the stems and cutting the mushroom cap into slices.

-- Transfer the mushrooms to a plate and then toss with olive oil.
-Season them with salt and pepper to taste, and enjoy!!
+- Transfer the mushrooms to a bowl, then toss with olive oil and fresh herbs.
+Season with salt and pepper to taste, serve, and enjoy!

-Tip: Add in Mush 10 powder for a larger variety of mushroom benefits.
+Tip: Add in our Mush 10 powder for a greater variety of mushrooms.